mesonbuild/meson/docs/markdown/Getting-meson.md

 with `sudo pip3 install meson` which requires root and will install it system-wide.

-If you have downloaded a copy of the meson sources already, you can install it with `sudo pip3 install path/to/source/root/`.
+If you have downloaded a copy of the Meson sources already, you can install it with `sudo pip3 install path/to/source/root/`.

 Alternatively, you can use `pip3 install --user meson` which will